openenergysolutions/openfmb.docs/docs/openfmb/reference.md

 In this reference setup you will see how to use OpenFMB with open source software from [Open Energy Solutions Inc](https://openenergysolutionsinc.com).

-The reference setup is run using Docker and Docker Compose and runs several pre-built docker images containing open source software.
+The reference setup uses Docker and Docker Compose to run several pre-built docker images containing open source software developed by Open Energy Solutions and others.

 1. A [nats](https://nats.io) message broker
 2. A [openfmb.adapter](https://github.com/openenergysolutions/openfmb.adapters) replaying pre-recorded data